assinie/orix-sdk/README.md

 Relocbin is a script which convert a static binary (built with telestrat target and cfg included) into a relocatable binary format for orix

 You need to build your binary with normal telestrat target :

-#cl65 -ttelestrat mysrc.c -o 800
+# cl65 -ttelestrat mysrc.c -o 800

 Then build again with your binary with the cfg in cfg/ folder of orix-sdk

-#cl65 --config cfg/telestrat_900.cfg mysrc.c -o 900
+# cl65 -ttelestrat --config cfg/telestrat_900.cfg mysrc.c -o 900

 usr now relocbin :